 After a few months of work and preliminary design, Brother Fetzer and his team were informed that film had been approved for wider domestic use to present the endowment, and that management of the sessions and tracking of ordinances would be turned completely over to the Church’s new computer systems.
 This meant the number of people needed to run a session and a temple as a whole was reduced significantly.
 This also meant drastic changes could be made in the design and layout.
 Three Months of work was thrown completely out and on a late flight from New York to England Brother Fetzer and Brother Fred Baker of the Building Committee discussed the changes, and ways to layout the design of the temple without the restrictions that had just been removed.
 By the time they landed in England, the had a preliminary design that featured 6 endowment rooms arrayed around a central celestial room, and estimates that this new design could perform more endowment sessions than any other temple in the Church.

 Groundbreaking ceremonies for the Ogden Temple were held on 8 September 1969, President McKay’s birthday.
 The site was dedicated by Joseph Fielding Smith of the First Presidency, and the first shovel full of dirt was turned over by Elder Hugh B. Brown.

-On 7 September 1970, a cornerstone laying ceremony was held with President N. Eldon Tanner of the First Presidency presiding.
+On 7 September 1970, a cornerstone laying ceremony was held with President Joseph Fielding Smith presiding and President N. Eldon Tanner of the First Presidency dedicating the cornerstone.
 Around 6,000 people were in attendance.

 A public open house for the Ogden Temple was held daily from 16 -30 December 1971 (except Sundays and Christmas Day).
 During the 12 days of the open house it was estimated that more than 150,000 people attended, an average of 12,500 per day.